 After importing all model assets, all prefabs use the pre-baked system by default to achieve the best performance.
 It is recommended that you only use the real-time calculated system if you clearly feel that the performance of the pre-baked system cannot reach the standard.
 Although the two systems can be switched seamlessly at runtime, try to do this as less frequent as possible, because each switch involves the reconstruction of the underlying rendering data.

 We have two built-in common standard skinning algorithms, which have similar performance and only affect the rendering results:

 - LBS (Linear Blend Skinning): joint information is stored in the form of a 3x4 matrix, and the matrix is interpolated directly to achieve skinning, and there are well-known problems such as volume loss, etc.

 - DQS (Dual Quaternion Skinning): The joint information is interpolated in the form of dual quaternions, which is more accurate and natural for the skeleton animation without scaling transformation, but for performance reasons, there are pragmatic approximation measures for scaling animations.

 The engine uses LBS by default.
-You can switch the skinning algorithm by modifying the
+To switch the skinning algorithm by modifying the

 It is recommended that projects with higher pursuit of skin animation quality can try to enable DQS, but since there is no